Tennessee State Route 369

 State Route 369 (SR 369), also known as N Washington Avenue, is a short 1.11 mi east-west state highway located entirely in the city of Brownsville, Tennessee.

 Route description

 SR 369 begins just north of downtown at an intersection with SR 54 (N Washington Avenue/Thornton Road).
-It goes east past various businesses, neighborhoods, and then doctors offices and pharmacies, where it pass by the Haywood Park Community Hospital.
+It goes east past various businesses, neighborhoods, and then doctor's offices and pharmacies, where it passes by the Haywood Park Community Hospital.
 The highway then comes to an end shortly thereafter at an intersection with US 70A/US 79/SR 76 (Dupree Street/N Washington Avenue).
 The entire route of SR 369 is a two-lane highway.

 History

 The entire route of SR 369 follows part of the former route of US 70A/US 79 through downtown.